-Machine Learning is the topic of today’s episode and our guest is Penelope Bellegarde, the founder of The Data Touch, a digital analytics consultancy and training business.
+Machine Learning and digital analytics are the topics of today’s episode and our guest is Penelope Bellegarde, the founder of The Data Touch, a digital analytics consultancy and training business.

 Penelope has specialized in the area for 14 years and one of her missions is to try and combine digital analytics with artificial intelligence.